 The Responsibility for the overall direction of the CSR Policy lies with Board and the Chief Executive.
 The Chief Executive and Management Team ensure that the Policy is understood, implemented and maintained at all levels of the organisation.

 SFPC will provide resources in terms of people, materials and equipment to ensure the delivery of this policy.

+Signed: Date:

-Signed: Pat Keating Chief Executive Officer Date: Approved by the Board of Directors 2of 2
+Pat Keating Chief Executive Officer

+.